Eclipses

 - When the Moon hides the face of the Sun, then it is an eclipse of the Sun.

-- At any time the Sun is able to light only half of the Earth’s surface which is facing the Sun.
+- At any time the Sun can light only half of the Earth’s surface which is facing the Sun.

 - The other half, which is turned away from the Sun, is in darkness.